-In my last blog post “How to start with BCM custom reports” I wrote about how to start creating custom reports with more advanced Business Intelligence Development Studio (BIDS) tool.
-However reporting website installation also includes Report Builder 3.0 (RB3), which is easy to use tool for BCM managers/supervisors to create some simple reports or edit standard reports.
+In my last blog post “How to start with SAP Contact Center custom reports” I wrote about how to start creating custom reports with more advanced Business Intelligence Development Studio (BIDS) tool.
+However reporting website installation also includes Report Builder 3.0 (RB3), which is easy to use tool for SAP Contact Center “CCtr” (AKA BCM) managers/supervisors to create some simple reports or edit standard reports.

 To set it up, you need to ask rights to use RB3 from your system administrator and this will enable “Report Builder” button on reporting website for your user.

-Note: As BIDS and RB3 reporting building part is quite similar, I have copied some of the information from “How to start with BCM custom reports” post to make this a complete guide.
+Note: As BIDS and RB3 reporting building part is quite similar, I have copied some of the information from “How to start with SAP Contact Center custom reports” post to make this a complete guide.

 Before you create a report you need to know where your data should be.